A guide to Danish work culture

 responsibility and do the job, without them looking over your shoulder.

-The Danes scores the highest in trust in Europe according to a study conducted by the European
+The Danes score the highest in trust in Europe, according to a study conducted by the European

 The social trust is measured as the percentage of a population that answers yes to the question,